ifsheldon/async-openai-wasm/async-openai/README.md

 - Customize path, query and headers per request; customize path and headers globally (for all requests).
 - Requests (except SSE streaming) including form submissions are retried with exponential backoff when [rate limited](https://platform.openai.com/docs/guides/rate-limits).
 - Ergonomic builder pattern for all request objects.
+- Granular feature flags to enable any types or apis: good for faster compilation and crate reuse.
 - Microsoft Azure OpenAI Service (only for APIs matching OpenAI spec).

 More on `async-openai-wasm`: